HelenW30/R_Bytes_data.github.io/README.md

 Repository for external data used in the RCC's R Bytes blog.\
-This resource can be used to access data for testing code in the interactive webR portion of the R Bytes blog posts.
+This resource can be used to access data for testing code in the interactive webR portion of the R Bytes blog posts.\
+The date the data was downloaded is displayed next to the issue.

 ### Issue 1: coffee data (28 June 2024)